Pilates builds core strength and conditions the entire body.

 Class Size: Most classes at studios are limited to 4-8 people especially if the class is being taught on Pilates equipment.
 Mat classes at gyms and community centers are generally larger.

 Mat Classes: Many mat classes use props including foam rollers, magic circles, balls and exercise bands to help you build strength and lengthen your muscles.
+Props also keep the workouts interesting and challenging.

 Instruction: It takes time to learn the breathing, exercises and equipment.
 Fortunately, there is no rush.
 Pilates is a discipline that you can practice for life.